gvwilson/sensibleadventures/gleam/gleam.md

 "You found him!" one of them said to Gleam's father.

-"He was at Granna Shimmer's," his father panted.
+"He was at Grandma Shimmer's," his father panted.
 "How is she?"

 "She's fine," an older woman said.
 "Go in, go in."